 The Investment Manager has broad discretion to identify countries that it considers to qualify as emerging markets.
 The Fund emphasises countries with relatively low gross national product per capita and with the potential for rapid economic growth.
 The Investment Manager will select the Fund's country and currency composition based on its evaluation of relative interest rates, inflation rates, exchange rates, monetary and fiscal policies, trade and current account balances, legal and political developments, and any other specific factors the Investment Manager believes to be relevant.
 The Fund will likely concentrate its investments in Asia, Africa, the Middle East, Latin America and the developing countries of Europe.
-The Fund may invest in instruments whose return is based on the return of an emerging market security or a currency of an emerging market securities or currencies.
+The Fund may invest in instruments whose return is based on the return of an emerging market security or a currency of an emerging market country, such as a derivative instrument, rather than investing directly in emerging market securities or currencies.
 The Investment Manager will select individual investments based on an analysis of the value of the relevant investments as compared to other similar investments within the identified countries and industry sectors.